AsjadIftikhar/AsjadIftikhar/README.md

 [![Header](https://raw.githubusercontent.com/AsjadIftikhar/AsjadIftikhar/master/background.png "Header")](https://github.com/AsjadIftikhar)

 # Hi there! 👋
 My name is Asjad Iftikhar and I'm a freelance software developer from Pakistan.
-Passionate about bridging the gap between complex of Machine learning models and the average website owners with Django Framework.
+Passionate about bridging the gap between complex Machine learning models and the average website owners with Django Framework.

 ### Things you should know